 Identify and nurture leadership

 Motivating your management-level employees may seem like a straightforward strategy to buttress your supportive infrastructure and facilitate growth.
-After all, management exists for a few key reasons: to help an organization perform at a high level in a competitive business environment, to identify barriers to cross-departmental collaboration (and resolve them), and to motivate employees and assist in their professional development.
+After all, business growth management exists for a few key reasons: to help an organization perform at a high level in a competitive business environment, to identify barriers to cross-departmental collaboration (and resolve them), and to motivate employees and assist in their professional development.

 But creating a solid growth infrastructure isn’t only about looking at management-level leadership.
 Many companies are enjoying massive growth by taking the creative view that leadership is found at all levels in a company.
 Thinking slightly outside the box and focusing on employee behavior rather than a title or position is the key to identifying leaders.
 What influence do they wield?
 That’s the real question, and it goes beyond mere titles.